mhyoon1/mhyoon1.github.io/about.md

 * Commendation from Minister of MOTIE, Oct.
 8, 2019

 ## Interests
-I like traveling and taking a picture.
-I am interested in IT devices and appliances.
+I like traveling the historical and natural scenery places domastic and foreign and taking pictures.

 [1]: https://scholar.google.com/citations?user=DK7SHI8AAAAJ&hl=ko
 [2]: /publications/